JeremiahKaren/35percent.github.io/_posts/2016-05-11-no-profit-share-the-true-value-of-the-heygate-regeneration.md

 Southwark are entitled to 50% of the overage under a profit share agreement, detailed in the [leaked](http://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) Heygate [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf); the amount to be determined at the end of each development phase and paid upon the project's completion in 2025.
 Phase 1 (Trafalgar Place) has 235 new homes and was finished last June.
 Southwark were due to meet Lend Lease on 3 February 2016, but the meeting was cancelled - presumably because the Council would have left it empty handed.

 ![Trafalgar Place - Phase 1 of Heygate redevelopment](http://www.elephantpark.co.uk/local-area/~/media/Developments/UK/EP/Images/Trafalgar%20Place/CGI%20Gallery/DS31656%20002TP.jpg)
+*Trafalgar Place - completed phase 1 of the Heyate redevelopment*

 This news will have come as a sore disappointment to Cllr Mark Williams, Cabinet member for Regeneration, who can be found ['setting the record straight'](http://www.southwark.gov.uk/news/article/1785/setting_the_record_straight_the_true_value_of_the_elephant_and_castle_regeneration) and telling us what the _"true value of the Elephant & Castle regeneration"_ is: